-1.1 Starting the Driver in Designer
+2.1 Stopping, Starting, or Restarting a Driver in Designer

-- 1 Open a project in the Modeler, then right-click the driver line. - 2 Click Live > Start Driver.
+- 1 Open a project in the Modeler, then right-click the driver line. - 2 Click Live, then click the appropriate option to stop, start, or restart the driver.

-1.2 Starting the Driver in iManager
+2.2 Stopping, Starting, or Restarting a Driver in iManager